gva-jjoyce/gva_data/docs/gva.data.writers.md

 **partition_size**: int, optional
 >The maximum size of chunks the data being written is created (the default is
->64Mb), actual filesizes will be different as this is a maximum and will be
+>64Mb), actual file-sizes will be different as this is a maximum and will be
 >a fraction of this size if the data is compressed.

 **schema**: gva.data.validator.Schema, optional